One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 Apparently, she had withdrawn a nice sum of cash early one day at the branch downstairs as she had to do some shopping for her daughter on her lunch hour.

 I knew nothing of this.
+Wasn’t any of my business.
 Heck, people carry on with their personal stuff all the time without my poking my big ol’ schnozzola into everything.

-But when Renee returned from lunch & was at her desk in her cubicle, I noticed that she had her head down.
+But when Renee returned from lunch & was sitting in her cubicle, I noticed that she had her head down.
 Normally, she’s one of the most positive & upbeat people you’d ever wanna meet.

 When I approached her to find out if she was OK & if there was anything I could do to help, it was obvious that she had been crying.